amkera/recipe_puppy/README.md

 into the command line to install the necessary gems to begin the program.

 ## Usage
+From the command line, change directory (cd) into the bin folder by typing cd bin

 To start the program, enter ./bin/executable into the command line.